oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Pumble/docs.en.md

 - **Name**: the name of the room you are creating
 - **Description**: a brief description about the room topic
 - **Position**: the position in which the room will appear on your room list
 - **Temporary**: When allowed by the server admins, you can select whether the room will be permanent or temporary, that is, it will be deleted when the last user leaves it.
-By default, the rooms you create will be temporary unless you register your user.

-To **Register** a user on the server, you will only need to make a long tap on your username and select the option.
-This will allow you to create permanent rooms.